 I talk about sunscreen a lot here, but sunscreen isn’t the only way to protect your skin!
 Today I’m going to talk about how to choose clothes that protect you from UV.

-The video version is here, keep scrolling for the written version…
+The video version is here on YouTube, keep scrolling for the written version…

 UV protection from clothing

 Us Australians were brought up on sun protection slogans.
 If you’re a purist who grew up in the 80s and 90s, it’s Slip Slop Slap:

 - Slip on a shirt

 - Slap on a hat

 If you’re a young whipper snapper who needs to get off my lawn with your Fortnite dances, you also have